Billie Holiday: 1952–1959: Lady Sings the Blues

 On November 10, 1956, Holiday performed two concerts before packed audiences at Carnegie Hall.
-Live recordings of the second Carnegie Hall concert were released on a Verve/HMV album in the UK in late 1961 called The Essential Billie Holiday.
+Live recordings of the second Carnegie Hall concert were released on a Verve/His Master's Voice album in the UK in late 1961 called The Essential Billie Holiday.
 The 13 tracks included on this album featured her own songs "I Love My Man", "Don't Explain" and "Fine and Mellow", together with other songs closely associated with her, including "Body and Soul", "My Man", and "Lady Sings the Blues" (her lyrics accompanied a tune by pianist Herbie Nichols).
-The liner notes for this album were written partly by Gilbert Millstein of the New York Times, who, according to these notes, served as narrator of the Carnegie Hall concerts.
+The liner notes for this album were written partly by Gilbert Millstein of The New York Times, who, according to these notes, served as narrator of the Carnegie Hall concerts.
 Interspersed among Holiday's songs, Millstein read aloud four lengthy passages from her autobiography, Lady Sings the Blues.
 He later wrote:

 The critic Nat Hentoff of DownBeat magazine, who attended the Carnegie Hall concert, wrote the remainder of the sleeve notes on the 1961 album.
 He wrote of Holiday's performance:

 Her performance of "Fine and Mellow" on CBS's The Sound of Jazz program is memorable for her interplay with her long-time friend Lester Young.
 Both were less than two years from death.
 Young died in March 1959.
 Holiday wanted to sing at his funeral, but her request was denied.
+Also in 1957, she sang as a headliner with Dinah Washington and others in Jazz Under the Stars, a summer concert series that took place at the Wollman Memorial Theater in New York City's Central Park.

-When Holiday returned to Europe almost five years later, in 1959, she made one of her last television appearances for Granada's Chelsea at Nine in London.
+When Holiday returned to Europe almost five years later, in 1959, she made one of her last television appearances for Granada television's British Cabaret show, Chelsea at Nine, in London.
+The show taped what is believed to be the only existing filmed version of Holiday singing "Strange Fruit".
 Her final studio recordings were made for MGM Records in 1959, with lush backing from Ray Ellis and his Orchestra, who had also accompanied her on the Columbia album Lady in Satin the previous year (see below).
 The MGM sessions were released posthumously on a self-titled album, later retitled and re-released as Last Recording.

 On March 28, 1957, Holiday married Louis McKay, a mob enforcer.
 McKay, like most of the men in her life, was abusive.
 They were separated at the time of her death, but McKay had plans to start a chain of Billie Holiday vocal studios, on the model of the Arthur Murray dance schools.
-Holiday was childless, but she had two godchildren: singer Billie Lorraine Feather (the daughter of Leonard Feather) and Bevan Dufty (the son of William Dufty).
+Holiday was childfree, but she had two godchildren: singer Billie Lorraine Feather (the daughter of Leonard Feather) and Bevan Dufty (the son of William Dufty).